Written by: Jen Carlevatti // Apr 17, 2018

 Remember, in the State of Florida, attending orientation is mandatory for all new incoming students.
 If you're starting at a new college, you'll have to register and attend orientation in the State of Florida.

-To learn more about why attending college orientation is important or to register for an orientation session at USF, visit the USF Office of Orientation website.
+To learn more about why attending college orientation is important or to register for an orientation session at USF, visit the USF Office of Orientation website at the Tampa campus, Sarasota-Manatee campus and St. Petersburg campus.
 Sessions fill up quickly – act fast to secure the date you want!

 A quick note for students attending colleges far from home: Many schools offer orientation sessions a few days before the fall semester starts, so students like you don’t have to make a separate long-distance trip.
 Check with your college to see if this is an option.